Can Someone Get Life Insurance With Heart Problems?

 - Why were you diagnosed with the condition you have?

-- What were the date of your diagnosis for congestive heart failure and heart disease?
+- What was the date of your diagnosis of congestive heart failure and heart disease?

 - Do you or any of your family members have a history of heart disease?